£10.25 per hour

 • Carrying out any other duties as required by Leverhulme Research Centre for Forensic Science.

 The successful candidate will be a recent graduate or have equivalent professional experience in online marketing and communication.
 You will have outstanding skills in curating, creating and commissioning great content to retell stories as compelling narratives for strategic audiences.
-You will have a portfolio ranging across online communication and networking tools.
-Excellent verbal and written communication skills are essential.
+You will have an understanding of online communication and networking tools as well as excellent verbal and written communication skills are essential.

 Please submit a CV and brief covering letter through the AAI online application form on our website.
 All applications must be submitted by noon on the closing date.
 State a. your availability and b. relevant information on your skills/experience pertaining to the job spec.
 We do NOT accept email applications unless otherwise stated.